awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-user.md

 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)

 `ManagedPolicyArns`  <a name="cfn-iam-user-managepolicyarns"></a>
-One or more managed policy ARNs to attach to this user\.
+One or more managed policy Arns to attach to this user\.
 *Required*: No
 *Type*: List of String values
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)